baileyherbert/horizon/README.md

 ## Requirements

-The actual requirements are pretty simple:
+The requirements are pretty simple:

 - PHP 5.4 or higher.
-- One supported database extension (currently `mysql`, `mysqli`, and `pdo_mysql`.
+- One supported database extension (currently `mysql`, `mysqli`, and `pdo_mysql`).

-The following are **optional** but recommended:
+The following are optional but recommended.
+If they are missing, the framework can compensate:

 - Rewrite rules.
-The framework's routing system can fall back to using .php files though.
 - Mbstring.
-But if you don't have this you're probably crazy.

 ## Documentation